SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/03-Clustered-And-Non-Clustered-Indeces.md

 Each **key value entry** has a pointer to the data row that contains the key value.

-This is similar to a textbook where the book content is located in one place and the index is located in another.
+This is similar to a textbook, where the book content is located in one place, and the index is located in another.

 This index is useful for fast retrieving a **single record** or a **range** of records.